Las Gobas

-Las Gobas is a cave settlement and necropolis situated in Laño, Burgos, northern Spain, dating from the 7th to the 11th centuries CE.
+Las Gobas is a cave settlement and necropolis situated in Laño, Burgos, northern Spain, dating from the 7th to the 11th centuries.
 The site features 13 artificial caves.
 Initially, these caves served both residential and burial functions.
 Over time, however, the settlement transitioned to solely serving funerary and religious purposes, with the inhabitants moving to a new location in Laño.

 Archaeology

 The name "Las Gobas" specifically refers to a cluster of 13 artificial caves carved into a rocky outcrop.
-These caves date from the mid-6th century to the 11th century CE, and they include two churches and a variety of single-room cavities of different sizes.
+These caves date from the mid-6th century to the 11th century, and they include two churches and a variety of single-room cavities of different sizes.

-The site is part of a broader complex of medieval cave settlements across Iberia, which have been the subject of much scholarly debate regarding their temporal origins and purposes.
+The site is part of a broader phenomena of medieval cave settlements across Iberia, which have been the subject of much debate regarding their origins and purposes.
 Archaeological investigations have identified two distinct phases within the Las Gobas necropolis:

 Phase I (7th–9th centuries CE)

 This period is characterized by a mixed use of cave architecture and free-standing structures.
 It includes a church (referred to as Las Gobas-6) and a cemetery with 22 burials.
 Evidence from this phase indicates an active settlement with signs of daily life and social activities.
 The construction of domestic structures outside the church during this time suggests a residential character.